Alcohol - the weight of evidence on health benefits

 Early studies show benefits from alcohol

-Until September 2015 this page concluded that moderate alcohol consumption has a number of health benefits, based on the conclusions of a number of studies.
-They suggested that older adults who enjoy a daily glass (one if you're a woman, two if you're a man) of an alcoholic beverage (wine, beer, or cocktails) are significantly less likely to develop coronary heart disease, stroke, age-related cognitive decline or dementia as the years go by.
+Until September 2015 this page concluded that moderate alcohol consumption has a number of health benefits, based on the conclusions of several studies.
+They suggested that older adults who enjoy a daily glass (one if you're a woman, two if you're a man) of an alcoholic beverage (wine, beer or a cocktail) are significantly less likely to develop coronary heart disease, stroke, age-related cognitive decline or dementia as the years go by.

 Note: raw grape juice contains about a third as much resveratrol as a red wine.
-However, it is not recommended because it contains a high level of fructose, which causes obesity and fructose malabsorption.
+However, grape juice is not recommended because it contains a high level of fructose, which causes obesity and fructose malabsorption.

 Other antioxidants are also found in wine and beer.
 Fermenting yeasts produce some antioxidants, as do the malt and hops used in beer.